M1ckB/t-sql/README.md

 The educational material is grouped into the following categories:

-- [Laboratories](Laboratories): Scripts used for demos and assignments
+- [Laboratories](Laboratories): Scripts used for demos and assignments (this is the main content)
 - [Other materials](Other-materials): E.g. pictures
 - [Sample databases](Sample-databases): Information about sample databases that are used

 ### Organization of Laboratories

 A laboratory is named according to the topic it covers.
-The laboratory is split into two files, a *demo* and some *exercises*.
+It is split into two files, a demo and some exercises.
 The demo is created as a Jupyter Notebook (with the file extension `.ipynb`) while the exercises are created as a SQL script (with the file extension `.sql`).

+The demo is where the exploration of a topic starts.
+It will explain and demonstrate concepts and there will be references to exercises along the way.

+The exercises work as a learning aid to help explore and grasp the concepts introduced.

 ### Topics